JustinGaravel/gulp-handlebars/README.md

 ## VERSION MISMATCH ERROR?!

-Are you seeing this error when using pre-compliled templates?
+Are you seeing this error when using precompiled templates?

 ```
 Error: Template was precompiled with an older version of Handlebars
 ```

-If you're getting a version mismatch error when using pre-compliled templates, **install the handlebars version of your choice and pass it as [`options.handlebars`](#optionshandlebars)**, then include the appropriate runtime in your client-side application.
+If you're getting a version mismatch error when using precompiled templates, **install the handlebars version of your choice and pass it as [`options.handlebars`](#optionshandlebars)**, then include the appropriate runtime in your client-side application.

 Here's how you install your own version of handlebars: